Paria Canyon Pro Tips

 Pooping in a bag is a bit more complicated than you’d think.
 These tips can increase your success rate and decrease anxiety:

 1. Choose a private, sandy bench and dig a hole in the sand, roughly eight inches deep and eight inches wide.
-Bonus points for finding a bench that allows for a comfortable seat.
+Bonus points for finding a sand bench that allows for a comfortable seat.

 2. Place your opened bag in the hole, and use some rocks to secure the edge of the bag around the hole.
 Otherwise a gust of wind could cause trouble at the least opportune time.